jellyfin/jellyfin.org/docs/general/administration/troubleshooting.md

 ```

 <br />
 The first row with an value of 1 or 0 shows if the permission is assigned or not.
-The second row displays the Kind of permission.
+The second row displays the kind of permission.
 To get a summary for every permission you can look [here](https://github.com/jellyfin/jellyfin/blob/master/Jellyfin.Data/Enums/PermissionKind.cs)

 ### Repair Permissions